-Emicizumab (≥1.5 mg/kg) partially corrects blood loss in a hemophilia A bleeding model, with a FVIII-equivalence of 9 U/dL
+Emicizumab (≥1.5 mg/kg) partially corrects blood loss in a hemophilia A bleeding model, with an FVIII equivalence of 9 U/dL.

-Emicizumab provides additive hemostatic activity when given in combination with low dose Factor VIII
+Emicizumab provides additive hemostatic activity when given in combination with low-dose FVIII.